vuepress/ecosystem/docs/plugins/shiki.md

 - Details:

-  Custom shiki setup function.
+  Custom Shiki setup function.
 You can customize the shiki instance by adding your own shikiSetup function in your config.

-:::warning
+::: warning

 After enabling the relevant features in the settings, you will need to define the corresponding styles in the theme yourself.

 :::

 ### notationDiff